Baldomo/asusctltray/README.md

 Moreover, GNOME users should check out the excellent [asusctl-gex](https://gitlab.com/asus-linux/asusctl-gex/-/tree/main) shell extension from the maintainers of asusctl.

 ## Usage
+> ⚠️ `pkexec` is required for boost toggling

-On click: open context menu with all the profiles, selecting one will apply it (calls `asusctl profile <profile>`).
+On click: open context menu with all the profiles, selecting one will apply it (`dbus` is used extensively for both profile switching and GFX control).

 ## Screenshots
 ![tray.png](screenshots/tray.png)